htrajan/ht-drawsteel/Classes Single Page/Shadow.md

 #### Insight In Combat

 When combat begins, gain insight equal to your Victories.
 At the start of each of your turns during combat, you gain 1d3 insight.
-Additionally, the first time each round that you deal damage with an ability that has a power roll and at least one �, you gain 1 insight.
+Additionally, the first time each round that you deal damage with an ability that has a power roll and at least one \[SURGE\], you gain 1 insight.

 When combat ends, you lose all of your insight.